adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 val query = queryByTimePeriodAndEntries("2023", "2023", 3)
 val data = helpers.fetchResults(query)
 ```
-Now that we have the results we can print the the first 10 rows of the results using the `head` function.
-This is a good habit to get into so you can check as you go that your results make sense, and can identify any errors or curiousities early on.
+Now that we have the results we can print the the first 10 rows using the `head` function.
+This is a good habit to get into so you can check that your results make sense as you go and can identify any errors or curiousities early on.
 We could also run the `describe` function again to confirm the number of rows, and that we correctly removed null values for our 9 lifts (squat1kg, squat2kg, squat3kg, bench1kg, etc.)

 ```kotlin notebook
 data.head(10)